moldyn/msmhelper/README.md

 ```bash
 eval "$(_MSMHELPER_COMPLETE=bash_source msmhelper)"
 ```
 In general one can call the module directly by its entry point `$ msmhelper` or by calling the module `$ python -m msmhelper`.
 The latter method is preferred to ensure using the desired python environment.
 For enabling the shell completion, the entry point needs to be used.

 ## Usage
-Check out the documentation for an overview over all modules and some example workflows.
+This package offers either a [command line interface](https://moldyn.github.io/msmhelper/reference/cli) to run standalone analysis and to create commonly-used figures, or its much more powerful [API](https://moldyn.github.io/msmhelper/reference/msmhelper) can be used to embedded it into an existing Python workflow.
+Check out the documentation for an overview over all modules and some example workflows, and for some examples see the (following section)[#Hummer-Szabo-Projection].
 ```python
 import msmhelper as mh